tnsherpa1/sonoma-food-taxi/README.md

 # sonoma-food-taxi
-A locality based web application, whereby customers can order from the top 10 best restaurants!
+A locality based web application, whereby customers can order from top 10 best restaurants!